locka99/opcua/README.md

 ## Crypto

-At present OPC UA for Rust uses OpenSSL bindings for Rust for crypto.
-The product makes extensive use of various cryptographic algorithms for signing, verifying, encrypting and decrypting data.
-In addition it needs to be able to create, load and save various file formats for certificates and keys.
+OPC UA for Rust uses cryptographic algorithms for signing, verifying, encrypting and decrypting data.
+In addition it creates, loads and saves certificates and keys.

-So we use OpenSSL for the time being.
-Almost all OpenSSL code is isolated and could be removed if a pure Rust implementation of the same functionality becomes viable.
+OpenSSL is used for this purpose although it would be nicer to go to a more pure Rust implementation.
+To that end most of the crypto+OpenSSL code is abstracted to make it somewhat easier to remove in the future.

 You are advised to read the OpenSSL [documentation](https://github.com/sfackler/rust-openssl) to set up your environment.